Aloe vera, a plant renowned for its medicinal and therapeutic properties, has been celebrated for centuries in several cultures of the world.

 Aloe vera juice is not a direct weight loss remedy, but its potential to improve digestion and promote a healthy gastrointestinal system may indirectly support weight management efforts.

-- Is aloe vera juice safe for children?
+2. Is aloe vera juice good for hair?

 Aloe vera juice can interact with certain medications, such as those for diabetes, heart conditions, and electrolyte imbalances.
 It’s important to consult a healthcare professional if you’re taking any medications.